allistermugaisi/portfolio-site/README.md

 #Portfolio Website
-A portfolio website to sho my skills as developer.
+A portfolio website to show my skills as developer.